Will Bangura, M.S., CAB-ICB

 Fill Out The Form.
 Tell Us About Your Dog

-Welcome to Professional Certified Dog Behavior Consulting Services at dogbehaviorist.com, where over 35 years of expertise meet cutting-edge, science-based solutions for your dog’s behavioral needs.
+Welcome to Will Bangura, Certified Dog Behaviorist Services at dogbehaviorist.com, where over 35 years of expertise meet cutting-edge, science-based solutions for your dog’s behavioral needs.
 Discover our personalized consultation and training programs, designed to address everything from mild anxiety to complex aggression, ensuring a harmonious bond between you and your furry family member.

-Will Bangura, CAB-ICB is a Certified Canine Behaviorist, and is only 1 of 2 (ICB Global) International Canine Behaviorists in The United States.
+Will Bangura, CAB-ICB is a Certified Canine Behaviorist and is only 1 of 3 (ICB Global) International Canine Behaviorists in the United States.

 There is no such thing as a Dog Behaviorist Professional Designation in the United States.
 The term “Behaviorist” is often inappropriately applied in the dog behavior field.
 Many professionals inaccurately label themselves as behaviorists or dog behaviorists without meeting the necessary criteria.
 While individuals with varying levels of education in behavior may be recognized as behavior consultants, those with specific, advanced qualifications can work to attain titles such as Certified Applied Animal Behaviorist.
 An Animal Behaviorist typically holds a Master’s or Ph.D., with those possessing a Master’s degree identified as Associate Applied Animal Behaviorists and those with a Ph.D. recognized as Applied Animal Behaviorists.
-In the United States Behaviorists often are generalists in all species of animal behavior without a specific specialization or sole focus on canine behavior.
-Applied Animal Behaviorists and or Veterinary Behaviorists are educated in a variety of species and their behavior.
+In the United States, behaviorists often are generalists in all species of animal behavior without a specific specialization or sole focus on canine behavior.
+Applied Animal Behaviorists and veterinary behaviorists are educated in a variety of species and their behaviors.

-We have a comprehensive directory of board certified veterinay behaviorists, certified behavior consultants, and certified applied animal behaviorists that we update on a regular basis.
+We have a comprehensive directory of board-certified veterinary behaviorists, certified behavior consultants, and certified applied animal behaviorists that we update on a regular basis.
 Find a Dog Behaviorist Near Me

 Certified Canine Behaviorist CAB-ICB